 When Do I Need to Rotate a Powerpoint Image?

-But your school or organization may have image assets that you use which can realistically be displayed in a number of different manners.
+But your school or organization may have image assets that you use that can realistically be displayed in a number of different manners.

 Why Would I Need to Rotate a Powerpoint Picture?